dtcenter/METplus/docs/Users_Guide/glossary.rst

      .. warning:: **DEPRECATED:** Please use :term:`LOOP_BY` instead.

    LOOP_ORDER
-     Control the looping order for METplus.
-Valid options are "times" or "processes". "times" runs all items in the :term:`PROCESS_LIST` for a single run time, then repeat until all times have been evaluated. "processes" runs each item in the :term:`PROCESS_LIST` for all times specified, then repeat for the next item in the :term:`PROCESS_LIST`.
+     .. warning:: **DEPRECATED:** This previously controlled the looping order for METplus.
+This was removed in v5.0.0.
+The wrappers will always execute the logic that was previously run when LOOP_ORDER = processes, which runs each item in the :term:`PROCESS_LIST` for all times specified, then repeat for the next item in the :term:`PROCESS_LIST`.

      | *Used by:*  All